Maintain a Small Flower and Herb Garden

 - 5Allowing herb flowers to grow.

-- 7Not watching the plants closely.Because of busy schedules, most garden keepers neglect paying attention to their flower and herb gardens.
-You should know how your plant looks when it's healthy and when it's not.
-Search for disturbed soil, damaged stems, or dried leaves so that you can properly address the issue.
+- 7Not watching the plants closely.Because of busy schedules, most gardeners neglect their flowers and herbs.
+You have to pay attention to your garden.
+You should know what your plant looks when it's healthy and recognize signs when it's not.
+Look for disturbed soil, damaged stems, or dried leaves so that you can properly address the issue.

 - 9Not using fertilizers.